The Last Leaf

 Though Winter was just around the bend,

-I thought perhaps it’d never let go.
+I was hoping it'd never let go.

-But wild Winter winds started to blow,
+But wild Winter winds started to blow;

 gathering grey clouds laden with snow.

-And then frozen flakes began to show,
+And soon, the snowflakes began to show,

 blanketing the land in downy white.

-Winter approaches in all Her might,
+Winter approaches in all Her might;

-the dead and dying hidden from sight.
+the dead and dying buried from sight.

 And in contemplation of this night,